trevorwhitney/save-whittier-school/docs/index.markdown

 The Whittier school has served as a shining light of educational and diversity values for Colorado, Denver, and the surrounding community since its founding.

-- The city’s first African-American teacher, Marie Anderson Greenwood, was hired by the Denver school system to teach first grade at Whittier Elementary School in 1938.
+* The city’s first African-American teacher, Marie Anderson Greenwood, was hired by the Denver school system to teach first grade at Whittier Elementary School in 1938.
-- Mrs. Jessie Whaley Maxwell (1909-2002) was the first African-American Administrator in Denver Public Schools and the state of Colorado.
+* Mrs. Jessie Whaley Maxwell (1909-2002) was the first African-American Administrator in Denver Public Schools and the state of Colorado.
 She was named Principal of Whittier Elementary School in 1955, where she served until 1966.

 ## District Consolidation Plan

 A [Declining Enrollment Advisory Committee](https://www.dpsk12.org/declining-enrollment-advisory-committee/) was formed to create recommendations on how the district should address ongoing declining enrollment.
 The plan they recommended, that was accepted by Superintendent Alex Marrero, was to close ten schools: eight Denver elementary schools, one K-8 school, and one middle school.
 All 10 of the schools are district-run schools, with no charter schools included on the list or considered under the single published criteria for selecting which schools would close.

 <div class="new-schools">
-<p>The current proposal has Whittier being dissolved into the other schools in our enrollment zone (ECE-5 on left, 6-8 on right):</p>
+<p>The current proposal has Whittier being dissolved into the other schools in our enrollment zone (ECE-5 and 6-8 schools shown below):</p>
 <img src="/assets/elementary.png"/>
 <img src="/assets/middle.png"/>
 </div>